Purely Inseparable ring extensions: Purely inseparable extensions of exponent one

 \begin{proposition} Let $A\subset C$ be a finite ring extension of exponent one.
 Then $A\subset C$ is a Galois extension if and only if it is a purely inseparable extension. \end{proposition} \begin{proof} This follows from Corollary \ref{coro: p-basis becomes splitting p-basis}(2) and Corollary \ref{cor: descent of p-basis} applied to $A_\p\subset C_\p$ for each prime ideal $\p\subset A$. \end{proof}

-The following characterizations will be useful when dealing with Galois extensions in different contexts. \begin{proposition} Let $A\subset C$ be a finite ring extension of exponent one.
+The following proposition includes a characterization of Galois extensions in terms of the module of K\"ahler differentials. \begin{proposition} Let $A\subset C$ be a finite ring extension of exponent one.
 Then the following conditions are equivalent. \begin{enumerate} \item $A\subset C$ is a Galois extension. \item $C$ is an $A$-module of finite presentation and $\Omega_{C/A}$ is a flat $C$-module. \item $\Omega_{C/A}$ is a projective $C$-module. \item There exist $f_1,\ldots,f_r\in A$ generating the unit ideal such that $C_{f_i}$ has a $p$-basis over $A_{f_i}$. \end{enumerate} \end{proposition} \begin{proof} The implication (1)$\Rightarrow$(2) follows from the formula $(\Omega_{C/A})_\p=\Omega_{C_\p/A_\p}$ for all prime ideal $\p\subset A$ (Proposition \ref{omega and base change}), and Corollary \ref{free omega implies existence of p-basis}.
-The implication (2)$\Rightarrow$(3) follows from the fact that if $C$ is an $A$-module of finite presentation, then $\Omega_{C/A}$ is also a $C$-module of finite presentation (Proposition \ref{Omega of a finitely presented algebra}).
+The implication (2)$\Rightarrow$(3) follows from the fact that if $C$ is an $A$-module of finite presentation, then $\Omega_{C/A}$ is a $C$-module of finite presentation (Proposition \ref{Omega of a finitely presented algebra}).

 We assume now that $\Omega_{C/A}$ is projective as $C$-module.
 To prove (3)$\Rightarrow$(4), we only need to show that given a prime ideal $\p\subset A$, there is $h\in A\setminus \p$ such that $C_h$ has a $p$-basis over $A_h$.
 Since $\Spec(A)$ and $\Spec(C)$ are homeomorphic and $\Omega_{C/A}$ is a finite projective $C$-module, there is $f\in A\setminus\p$ such that $\Omega_{C_f/A_f}$ is a finite free $C_f$-module, say of rank $n$.
 Choose $x_1,\ldots,x_n\in C$ such that when they are viewed as elements of $C_\p$ then $dx_1,\ldots,dx_n$ is a minimal generating set for the $C_\p$-module $\Omega_{C_\p/A_\p}$.
 Then there is $g\in A\setminus \p$ such that $\Omega_{C_{fg}/A_{fg}}$ is generated by $dx_1,\ldots,dx_n$ (we view here $x_1,\ldots,x_n$ as elements in $C_{fg}$).
 Since $\Omega_{C_{fg}/A_{fg}}$ is a free $C_{fg}$-module of rank $n$, $dx_1,\ldots,dx_n$ has to be a basis for this $C_{fg}$-module.
 By Proposition \ref{p-basis=differential basis}, $x_1,\ldots,x_n$ is a $p$-basis for $C_{fg}$ over $A_{fg}$.
 This ends the proof (3)$\Rightarrow$(4).
 Finally, the implication (4)$\Rightarrow$(1) is trivial. \end{proof}